 La bibliothèque d'Olivier Mosset

 Olivier Mosset is a Swiss-born artist who lives and works in my hometown of Tucson, Arizona, in the Sonoran Desert.
 He was a founding member of the acronymically named mid-1960s B.M.P.T.
-Art Group, consisting of radically Minimalist painters Daniel Buren, Olivier Mosset himself, Michel Parmentier, and Niele Toroni.
-The Paris-based collective elevated a democratically produced art object over Greenbergian notions of near-spiritual artistic authorship and brushstroke, employing a machine-like execution of colloquially understood signs/symbols and hard geometric forms.
-It is appropriate that the group came of age alongside the publication of Roland Barthes 1967 essay "The Death of the Author"/"La mort de l'auteur," which argued for privileging the reading of a text or sign as embodied in the perspective of the viewer or reader, rather than that of the author of a piece of artwork.
-Still in his youth in the Paris student movements of 1968, Mosset is an artist who still lives out his ideals.
-For an artist of such art historical importance and renown, and frankly, market prominence, Mosset lives a low-key life of relative asceticism.
-His home studio consists of a twin mattress covered in a wool blanket, which he sleeps on, his canvases and acrylic paints, and his extensive collection of mostly esoteric literature.
-I captured these images of Mosset playfully showing visitors to his studio how he chooses to store some of his books, using a defunct refrigerator as a bookcase.
-Mosset can often be seen driving around Tucson in Levi's 501's and a black leather jacket and chaps, driving either his Harley Davidson motorcycle or El Camino, both custom designed in the tradition of Southwestern Chicano hot rod culture.
-Like many artists of his generation, he eschewed the market-saturated art capitals of New York, London, and Paris for an independent life modeled on romantic notions of individualism in the American West.
+Art Group, which included radically Minimalist painters Daniel Buren, Olivier Mosset himself, Michel Parmentier, and Niele Toroni.
+The Paris-based collective elevated a democratically produced art object over Greenbergian ideas of near-spiritual artistic authorship and brushstroke, using a machine-like execution of colloquially understood signs and symbols and hard geometric forms.
+It is fitting that the group came of age alongside the publication of Roland Barthes' 1967 essay "The Death of the Author" / "La mort de l'auteur," which argued for prioritizing the reading of a text or sign as seen from the perspective of the viewer or reader, rather than that of the artist.
+Still young during the Paris student movements of 1968, Mosset is an artist who continues to live out his ideals.
+Despite his art historical significance, fame, and market prominence, Mosset leads a modest life of relative simplicity.
+His home studio features a twin mattress covered in a wool blanket, on which he sleeps, along with his canvases, paints, and extensive collection of mostly esoteric literature.
+I captured images of Mosset playfully showing visitors how he stores some of his books—using a retired refrigerator as a makeshift bookshelf.
+Mosset is often seen driving around Tucson in Levi's 501s, a black leather jacket, and chaps, either on his Harley Davidson motorcycle or in his El Camino, both customized in the style of Southwestern Chicano hot rod culture.
+Like many artists of his generation, he has avoided the market-saturated art capitals of New York, London, and Paris, choosing instead a life rooted in the romantic notions of individualism and independence typical of the American West.